 Door manufacturers have reported that doors machined for traditional concealed closers tend to be fragile and easily damaged due to hollow inner space.
 At the same time, manufacturers often need to reinforce shipments with added packaging, which obviously leads to added cost and environmental waste.

-Waterson closer hinge’s innovative design provides smooth and effective door-closing function and durability without increasing costs.
+Heavy-duty hidden door hinges innovative design provides smooth and effective self-closing function and durability without increasing costs.
 As a standard template hinge, additional costly machining is not necessary.
-At the same time, because doors using Waterson hinges do not require extensive hollowing machining, they maintain their strength and reduce the possibility of costly damage.
-Moreover, strengthened doors using Waterson hinges don’t need to be reinforced with costly and environmentally unfriendly packaging.
-Waterson hinges are a cost-effective concealed self-closing option.
+At the same time, because doors using heavy-duty self-closing hinges do not require extensive hollowing machining, they maintain their strength and reduce the possibility of costly damage such as anti-slamming.
+Moreover, strengthened doors using heavy duty invisible hinges don’t need to be reinforced with costly and environmentally unfriendly packaging.
+Waterson heavy duty hinges are a cost-effective concealed self-closing option.

-Waterson Concealed Door Closer Hinge Systems combine door closers, spring hinges, and an optional hold-open feature into one attractive & unobtrusive component that is ideal for elegant and interior doors.
-Our concealed closer hinges are easily installed and adjusted to comply with ADA & ICC A117.1 requirements for opening force and to assure quiet, secure closing.
+Waterson Closer Hinges combine an overhead closer and hinge into one attractive component with optional hold-open and door stop features.
+Waterson hinges are ideal for commercial openings, gates, and glass doors.
+These closer hinges are easily installed and adjusted to comply with ADA & ICC A117.1 requirements for opening force and to assure quiet, secure closing.
+Made with stainless steel, Waterson closer hinges meet NFPA 80 and are UL 3-hour fire-rated, as well as being suitable for both interior and all-weather exterior openings.
+See all our features.